paulobiero/audit-trail-honey-coin/README.md

 #### 1. Upgrade to the latest angular 17.2.1
 #### 2. Upgraded all the dependencies to be compatible with angular 17.2.1
-#### 3. Removed duplicate dependencies to make the application lighter ie firebase,crypto-js
+#### 3. Removed duplicate dependencies to make the application lighter ie firebase,crypto-js,apexcharts

 To test the implementation we first build the application using
 #### 1. run